SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/sigfox.md

 **Info:** The Authorization header displayed in the alarm does not show the user credentials.

-Non mentioned properties from the alarm are:
+Non-mentioned properties from the alarm are:
  - sendSni
  - sendDuplicate

-Those properties will be set to false.
+These properties will be set to false.